Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - *tg_bot_token*

     Telegram bot token, required for Telegram alerting.
-The bot should be added to the chat and should have send message permission.
+The bot should be added to the chat you'd like alerts sent to and should have send message permission in that chat.

-    - To create telegram bot and to know `tg_bot_token` and `tg_chat_id` [follow thse steps](##Steps-to-creat-telegram-bot) .
+    - To create a telegram bot and to find `tg_bot_token` and `tg_chat_id` [follow thse steps](##Steps-to-creat-telegram-bot) .

 - *email_address*

-    E-mail address to receive mail notifications, required for e-mail alerting.
+    E-mail address to receive e-mail notifications, required for e-mail alerting.

 - *sendgrid_token*